vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

     files: github.com/eduk8s-tests/lab-spring-testing
 ```

+Note that if wanting to use the latest version of an image, always include the ``:latest`` tag.
+This is important because the Educates operator will look for version tags ``:main``, ``:master``, ``:develop`` and ``:latest``, and when they are used will set the image pull policy to ``Always`` to ensure that a newer version is always pulled if available, otherwise the image will be cached on the Kubernetes nodes and only pulled when it is initially not present.
+Any other version tags will always be assumed to be unique and never updated.
+Do though be aware of image registries which use a CDN as front end.
+When using these image tags the CDN can still always regard them as unqiue and they will not do pull through requests to update an image even if uses a tag of ``:latest``.

 Where special custom workshop base images are available as part of the eduk8s project, instead of specifying the full location for the image, including the image registry, you can specify a short name.
 The eduk8s operator will then fill in the rest of the details.

 ```yaml